Skip to main content

 Support organisations

 Cruse Bereavement Support: free helpline on 0808 808 1677, open Monday to Friday 9:30am to 5pm (with extended hours on some days).
 Sue Ryder offers online bereavement counselling at sueryder.org.
 At a Loss (ataloss.org) is a UK directory of bereavement services.
 Your GP can refer you to NHS counselling or a local bereavement service.
-Many hospices also offer free community bereavement support, even if your parent did not die in a hospice.
+Many hospices also offer free community bereavement support, even if your parent was never in their care.

 Looking after yourself

-The administrative burden after a parent's death is significant and can go on for months.
-Try to pace yourself.
-Delegate tasks to siblings or other family members where you can.
-Accept offers of help with practical things like cooking or shopping.
+The paperwork after a parent passes away is heavier than most people expect, and it can go on for months.
+Pace yourself where you can.
+Share tasks with brothers, sisters, or other family members rather than carrying it all.
+When people offer help with cooking or shopping, it is fine to say yes.
 If you are working, speak to your employer early about what you need.
-Most employers are accommodating, but they cannot help if they do not know what you are going through.
+Most are more understanding than you might think, but they cannot help if they do not know what you are dealing with.

 Common questions when a parent dies